fbpx

 IPS-Cambodia Country Manager Grant Fitzgerald offers a clear view of an investor’s legal rights.

-When it comes to property ownership for foreigners, there’s a lot of misinformation out there.
+When it comes to property ownership for foreigners in Cambodia real estate, there’s a lot of misinformation out there.
 It’s easy to see how investors looking to profit from the rebuilding of Cambodia, particularly the thriving capital, can be misled.
 On one side, investment can be deterred by the unnecessary pessimism that insists the market lacks security, while on the opposite side, we see the dangers of over-optimism and a lack of due diligence.

 With the exception of condos, foreigners are not allowed to own property in our own name whether it be a ground floor, first floor, second-floor apartment, a villa, land or any other type of property you might come across. cambodia_property_article1Yet this fact doesn’t stop major investment pouring into the nation’s property market, and without that influx of capital, Phnom Penh’s skyline wouldn’t be changing so rapidly.